Inspiring and botanically distinctive, Elephant Gin is fast making a name for itself.

 In the context of gin, this is a really unusual lineup of botanicals.
 No orris, no coriander, no angelica and only one citrus makes for a unique selection.
 While the cynics can say what they want about picking botanicals for their peculiarity, we’ve got to say it’s actually quite nice to see not just one curveball in the mix but a complete selection of obscure ingredients.

 It’s both different and unexpected.
-That said, it’s only worth doing this if the ensemble works and it tastes good: back story, packaging and production are important, but creating an intricate and balanced flavour is the most important factor.
+That said, it’s only worth doing this if the ensemble works and it tastes good: back story, packaging and production are important, but creating an intricate and balanced flavor is the most important factor.
 Thankfully, Elephant Gin achieves this with panache.

-On the nose, aromatic dry pine, sweet floral flavours and other herbal notes emerge in what feels like a dusty, earthy gin.
+On the nose, aromatic dry pine, sweet floral flavors and other herbal notes emerge in what feels like a dusty, earthy gin.
 To taste, Elephant Gin does not seem like a gin at 45% ABV as it has a smooth mouthfeel.
-Spicy flavours present themselves upfront, before pine and juniper dominate to create a dry, warming gin with a long finish.
+Spicy flavors present themselves upfront, before pine and juniper dominate to create a dry, warming gin with a long finish.
 While clearly designed with the Gin and Tonic in mind, it’s easy to see how the gin will mix well with other cocktails, particularly a Negroni.

 Elephant Gin‘s logo and bottle design has had a lot of thought put into it.
 The logo’s design as a stamp on the top right corner is a reference to the letters sent home by African explorers.
 The map with red dots clearly represents the journey either the explorers or elephants would have taken across the plain, which is a nice touch and appealing to the eye.
 The bottles are custom-made – definitely not an easy decision budget wise – and resemble a flask; explorers would have had similar bottles to these on them throughout their journeys.
 We’re also most definitely ready to bet they would have been filled with gin.
 Well, ours would have been certainly.